BiosystemEngineeringLab-IITB/dures/README.md

 ```

 ## Documentation
-Detailed documentation of the package is available [here](https://biosystemengineeringlab-iitb.github.io/dures/)
+Detailed description of all the functions included within the package is available [here](https://biosystemengineeringlab-iitb.github.io/dures/reference/index.html)

 ## Quick Start
 ```r